-Have you ever tried to watch a video file only to find out your usual media player program can't play it?
+Have you ever tried to watch a video file - only to find out your usual media player program can't play it?
 QuickTime and Windows Media Player come preloaded on most computers, but they don't play every file type.

+Try VLC player instead.
 VLC is a free, open-source media player that plays almost every audio and video file format in existence, plus CDs, DVDs and Blu-ray.

 It even handles webcams and streaming content, and it can convert media from one format to another.
 Not only is it powerful, it's lightweight - there isn't an overabundance of flashy features and useless add-ons.

 VLC runs fast, and there are no ads, which makes it perfect for any audio or video file you need it to run.